Justyuanz/Docker-Web-Infra/README.md

 ## AI usage

-AI was used as a study assistant to explain Docker, Docker Compose, Docker networks, Docker volumes, MariaDB initialization, PHP-FPM, NGINX, WordPress setup, and evaluation preparation.
+AI was used as a study assistant to explain Docker, Docker Compose, Docker networks, Docker volumes, MariaDB initialization, PHP-FPM, NGINX, WordPress setup.

 The project files were written, tested, debugged, and adapted by the student.
-AI explanations were used to understand the architecture, command behavior, configuration files, and evaluation requirements.
+AI explanations were used to understand the architecture, command behaviornand configuration files.